supersonictw/line-bot-sdk-php-tiny/README.md

 ## Example

-Try to read and learn from [examples](./examples/) for understanding how to create a BOT with this API.
+Try to read and learn from [examples](./examples) for understanding how to create a BOT with this API.

-Before running the examples, please make sure that you have setted the Channel access token and Channel secret of your BOT.
+Before running the examples, please make sure that you have set the Channel access token and Channel secret of your BOT.

 # API Reference